puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

    pdk new class class_name
    ```

-PDK creates the class in `manifests`.
-It also creates a test file (like `class_name_spec.rb`) in your module's `/spec/classes` directory.
-This test file includes a basic template for writing your own unit tests.
+PDK creates the new class manifest and a test file (as `class_name_spec.rb`) in your module's `/spec/classes` directory.
+This test template checks that your class compiles on all supported operating systems as listed in the `metadata.json`.
+You can then write additional tests in the provided file to validate your class's behavior.